ZH-Lee/Tensorflow-MobileNetV1/README.md

 train loss 0.6~
 test  acc 0.76+
 ```
 Because of the number of every class in cifar are retively balanced, so i just use top-1 acc to measure my model,but if your own dataset are imbalanced, you will need some other score (e.g. Recall, mAP, F1 Score, etc.) to measure your result.
+Besides, i got stuck in lower train acc 0.8+, the one reson flash in my mind is that the resolution of cifar image is too small, only 32*32, after some downsample, it becomes one pixel, it is diffcult to use this information.

+## Some others...
+If you have any problem or if you train a higher acc model, pleases let me know and send E-mail : lizh_1994@163.com